WeWork files complaint against UrWork for trademark infringement, unfair competition

 WeWork has invested substantial time and money building a superior brand to ensure that our brand name is uniquely associated with WeWork and its offerings.
 UrWork has no physical presence and no brand equity in the United States, so there is no reason for them to enter our home market with such a confusingly similar name.

-WeWork will be bringing similar action against UrWork in the UK and the European Union in the future.
+WeWork has the option to bring similar action against UrWork in the UK and the European Union in the future.

 0